College Lingo (Glossary)

 Articulation Agreements: Articulation agreements allow college graduates to use their college course credits towards earning a university degree.
 The College has many articulation agreements with various universities across Canada.

 Bursaries: Grants and bursaries are awarded to students who demonstrate financial need.
-Other factors such as academic achievement, athletic skill or special ability may also be considered.
+Other factors, such as academic achievement, athletic skill, or special ability, may also be considered.

-eText Books: E-text books are commonly used at Algonquin College.
-They have gradually replaced hard copy textbooks and are made available on-line to students as part of their tuition payment to the college.
+eTextbooks: E-textbooks are commonly used at Algonquin College.
+They have gradually replaced hard copy textbooks and are made available online to students as part of their tuition payment to the college.
 Not all programs have eTexts, so please consult program pages for these details.

-Exemptions: Students can be excused from courses if they have successfully taken the same or similar courses at another post-secondary institute.
+Exemptions: Students can be excused from courses if they have successfully taken the same or similar courses at another post-secondary institution.
 Normally, these courses must have been completed within the last five years.
 The student must provide an official transcript and course outline to the college to be considered for an exemption.

 OSAP (Ontario Student Assistance Plan): offers two kinds of money: